webpack-contrib/install-webpack-plugin/example/README.md

 $ npm start
 ```

-Finally, make changes to `server.js` and watch dependencies get installed
+Finally, open <http://localhost:3000>, make changes to `server.js`
-as you go!
+and watch dependencies get installed as you go!